 Other Income.
-Other income includes income resulting from the remeasurement of monetary assets denominated in a foreign currency into U.S. dollars for financial reporting purposes of less than \$0.1 million in each of the first quarter of 2020 and 2019.
-Other income for the first quarter of 2020 and 2019 also includes the non-service portion of net periodic pension cost and net periodic post-retirement benefit costs of \$0.5 million and \$0.3 million, respectively.
+Other income for the first two quarters of 2020 and 2019 includes income resulting from the remeasurement of monetary assets denominated in a foreign currency into U.S. dollars for financial reporting purposes of less than \$0.1 million and \$0.3 million, respectively.
+Other income for the first two quarters of 2020 and 2019 also includes the non-service portion of net periodic pension cost and net periodic post-retirement benefit costs of \$1.2 million and \$0.5 million, respectively.